 There’s more to the genre of travel literature than Jack Kerouac’s On the Road and Jon Krakauer’s Into the Wild.
-Here’s a list of five travel books sure to give you some wanderlust.
+Here are five travel books sure to give you wanderlust.

 by Nikhil Sreekandan